You want to have big and massive traps?

 Why is it important to know your MAV?

-Do you want to limit your journey to the least effective growth?
+Do you want to limit your potential to the least effective growth?

 Therefore, more effort is required for our workout and to increase the volume consistently over time.
 This is likely to get us into the area where maximum growth happens.

-That is why it is important to know what the MAV is, and which benchmark we can use to start with.
+That’s why it is important to know what the MAV is, and which benchmark you can use as a point of reference.